Skip to content

 Al Suhaimi House

-Al-Suhaimi House or the House of Sheikh Abdul-Wahhab Al-Tablawi is a house with distinct oriental architecture located in the Al-Darb Al-Asfar neighborhood branching from Al-Muizz Li-Din Allah Al-Fatimi Street in Al-Gamaliya neighborhood in the heart of Cairo.
+Al-Suhaimi House, or the House of Sheikh Abdul-Wahhab Al-Tablawi, is a house with distinct oriental architecture located in the Al-Darb Al-Asfar neighbourhood, branching from Al-Muizz Li-Din Allah Al-Fatimi Street in the Al-Gamaliya neighbourhood in the heart of Cairo.
 The house consists of two sections, one northern-facing and the other southern.
-The southern-facing section was established by Sheikh Abd al-Wahhab al-Tablawi in 1648.
+Sheikh Abd al-Wahhab al-Tablawi established the southern-facing section in 1648.

 The house has another iwan that opens onto the courtyard and lets in the cool air in summer.
 It is called the seat, and it also has a wooden ceiling that resembles a hall.
-The council was used in winter and the seat was used in summer.
+The council was used in winter, and the seat was used in summer.

 Check out our guide to planning your next Egyptian holiday.